Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Methods

-Integration is performed in 64-bits using IEEE 754 Standard for floating-point arithmetic under the Linux operating system with kernel version 5.8.0-48-generic.
-CPU calculations are performed on an 192 core Intel Xeon E7-8890 v4 workstation running at 2.20\,GHz.
+Integration was performed in 64-bits using IEEE 754 Standard for floating-point arithmetic under the Linux operating system with kernel version 5.8.0-48-generic.
+CPU calculations were performed on an 192 core Intel Xeon E7-8890 v4 workstation running at 2.20\,GHz.
 Parallelization was realized using the Message Passing Interface (version Open MPI 4.0.3) \citep{2008NewA...13..285P}.
-For simulations with $N>1$k we adopt the GPU version of \PhFour, which uses the \Sapporo\, GPU library \citep{2007NewA...12..641P,2009NewA...14..630G} running on Xeon E-2176M CPU with Quadro P2000 Max-Q GPU.
+For simulations with $N>1$k we adopted the GPU version of \PhFour, which uses the \Sapporo\, GPU library \citep{2007NewA...12..641P,2009NewA...14..630G} running on Xeon E-2176M CPU with Quadro P2000 Max-Q GPU.
 The GPU has $4$\,GB GDDR5 RAM, but is not equipped with error correction, potentially leading to non-IEEE compliant errors in the calculations.